behrndt/openwrt-masq6/README.md

 chmod +x '/etc/firewall.nat6'
 ```

-Then add to your firewall config:
+Then add to your firewall config before firewall.user and other custom include scripts:

 ```sh
 uci -q delete firewall.nat6